hcoles/QuickBuilder/README.md

 * The name of an underscore method does not match with a property declared on the builder
 * The type of an underscore method does not match the type of the corresponding property

-Note that these are mistakes within the builder interface - these probelms cannot be introduced by making changes to the built class.
+Note that these are mistakes within the builder interface definition - these probelms cannot be introduced by making changes to the built class.

 ## 2 minute overview of features

-In addition to being much easier to declare, the builders that QuickBuilder creates are better behaved and more richly featured than the ones you might have been bulding by hand.
+In addition to being much easier to write, the builders that QuickBuilder creates are probably better behaved and more richly featured than the ones you might have been building by hand.

-### Immutable by default
+### Fully immutable

-By default QuickBuilder creates immutable builders - their internal state is never updated, instead they return updated shallow copies of themselves.
+QuickBuilder creates immutable builders - their internal state is never updated, instead they return updated shallow copies of themselves.

 Builders may therefore be reused without unexpected side effects